And there you have the feud? Or do you?

 out who is under the mask in less than three seconds.

-(so not all whites are aristocracy).
-His escape bird (they
+a fisherman (so not all whites are aristocracy).
+His escape

-they come to a battle between two groups of desert tribesmen
+while until they come to a battle between two groups of desert tribesmen

 Jerry and his giant friend watch the battle, a couple of unhorsed birds